-Currently there are no primary producers of scandium, and the world supply of scandium is produced solely as byproducts from other process streams, mainly from uranium, tungsten, tin and titanium production.
-The United States Geological Survey in its latest report (January, 2010) quotes a price of US\$1,400 per kilogram of Sc2O3 (scandium oxide) for the four previous years.
+Currently there are no primary producers of scandium oxide products.
+The world supply of scandium is produced solely as byproducts from other process streams, mainly from uranium, tungsten, tin and titanium production.
+The United States Geological Survey in its latest report (January, 2010) quotes a price of US\$1,400 per kilogram of $Sc_2O_3$ (scandium oxide) for the four previous years.